NxtChg/pieces/js/jslib/README.md

 They all use a global **"js"** root object as a namespace, for example `js.get_cookie()`.

-The code is usually so simple that you don't even need any additional documentation.
+The code is usually so simple you don't even need any additional documentation.

 Feel free to submit your own pieces, provided they are small and beautiful :)